pearlryder/pearlryder.github.io/_posts/2020-04-07-rna-localization-documentation.md

 #### 4.5 Normalize RNA to estimate number of single molecules per object

 This section estimates the number of RNA molecules per object for each of the RNA types in your experiment (as described by your rna_type column in the images table).
 The logic of this method is that it estimates the integrated intensity (also called the total intensity in the database) of small objects for a given RNA.
 These small objects are identified using an area threshold.
-For our data, we have empirically found that RNA objects containing between 50 and 100 pixels represent single molecules of RNA.
-We are developing a method for you to explore your data to visualize the size of small objects in your dataset to estimate the best parameters for these thresholds.
+For our data, we opened several representative images of smFISH data imaged at 100x on our spinning disk confocal microscope in Fiji and measured the size of individual molecules of RNA in pixels.
+Fiji's oval tool is helpful to measure the diameter of single molecules in multiple z slices.
+These measurements can help you estimate the number of pixels that represent one molecule of RNA and establish the upper and lower area parameters for your own data.

 The first cell requires you to define parameters for the name of the table that contains your RNA data.
 This cell is where you define the upper and lower thresholds for your small objects and the names of your RNA types.
 After importing packages, the next cell adds columns to your RNA table to hold the normalized intensity data.